Tech group urges U.S. to recruit allies to take on China, not tariffs

 Garfield called for such a coalition of allies to quickly travel to China to negotiate terms for a “balanced, fair, and reciprocal trade relationship.”

-The group, which counts information technology hardware, software, services and social media companies from Apple Inc (AAPL.O) to Twitter Inc (TWTR.N), did not make any reference to the Treasury’s forthcoming investment restrictions on Chinese acquisitions of U.S. technology firms.
+The group, which counts information technology hardware, software, services and social media companies from Apple Inc to Twitter Inc, did not make any reference to the Treasury’s forthcoming investment restrictions on Chinese acquisitions of U.S. technology firms.

 The restrictions are part of the remedies proposed under the U.S. Trade Representative’s Section 301 investigation, which alleges that China has misappropriated U.S. intellectual property through joint venture requirements that effectively force technology transfer, the use of state funds to acquire U.S. technology companies and other means.